Anomalous-Sentiment/SINoALICE-DB-Updater/README.md

         - The GC update function also includes running the GC matchmaking function to predict the next GC match

 ### DatabaseGenerator.py
 DatabaseGenerator.py is used to fill the database with dummy GC data.
-It is used only for testing purposes and requires the `guilds` table and `gc_events` table to be filled first.
+It is used only for testing purposes and requires the `guilds` table and `gc_events` table of the database to be filled first.
 Use it by calling the `regenerate_gc_data` function and provide the GC number to generate data for.

 ## Setup
 This repository currently includes the following GitHub repository as a submodule